mppombo5/CS31/README.md

-My repository for my projects in CS31, Fall Quarter of 2018!
+My repository for my projects in CS31, UCLA Fall Quarter of 2018!
 IDE used was CLion, overall class grade was an A